wklnd/Nizzia-City-Rewrite-CB/readme.md

 5. Start the frontend development server with `npm run dev` in the `frontend-vue` directory.
 6. Access the application at `http://localhost:5173` in your web browser.

+### Item Market
+- UI: In the Vue app, open City and click the "Market" (🛒) POI, or use the sidebar link to "/market".
+- Actions supported:
+    - Create listing: pick an item from your inventory, set quantity and unit price.
+    - Browse and buy: filter listings by name and purchase quantities up to the available amount.
+    - Manage: view your active listings and cancel them to return remaining items to your inventory.
+- API endpoints (mounted under `/api/market`):
+    - `GET /market/listings` — Optional query params: `itemId`, `sellerId` (playerId or user id).
+Returns `{ listings: [...] }`.
+    - `POST /market/list` — Body: `{ userId, itemId, qty, price }`.
+Deducts inventory and creates a listing.
+    - `POST /market/buy` — Body: `{ userId, listingId, qty }`.
+Transfers money and items; deletes listing when empty.
+    - `POST /market/cancel` — Body: `{ userId, listingId }`.
+Returns remaining stock to seller and removes listing.

+Notes
+- `userId` accepts either a Player `id` (number) or the `user` ObjectId string; the backend resolves both forms.
+- Listings store `itemId` (the custom item key), and inventory references the Item document `_id`.

 ### Database
 The application uses MongoDB as its database.
 Ensure you have a MongoDB instance running and properly configured in your `.env` file.